Predictive-Systems-Inc/kevin/README.md

 # Kevin

-Kevin is an enterprise AI pair programmer because enterprise apps follows standard architecture, coding patterns.
-Kevin can automatically create code based on boilerplate templates.
+Kevin is an enterprise AI pair programmer designed to streamline the development of enterprise applications by leveraging standard architectures and coding patterns.
+Kevin can automatically generate code based on boilerplate templates, significantly reducing development time and effort.

+## How to Run

+1. **Ensure Dependencies are Installed**:
+   Make sure you have `Python` and all required dependencies installed by running `pip install -r requirements.txt`.

+2. **Prepare Definition Files**:
+   Create or modify your definition files `definition-file.json` according to the examples provided.

+3. **Execute Kevin**:
+   Run the Kevin using `python kevin.py`.

+4. **Review Generated Code**:
+   After execution, review the generated code files in the specified output directory shown in the terminal to ensure they meet your requirements.

+## Tips

+- **Correct Definition File:** Ensure you are using the correct type of definition file.
+- **File Name Importance:** The `file_name` specified in the definition file is crucial as Kevin uses it to choose the output directory.
+- **Definition File Format:** There is no specific format for the definition file, but always specify the `file_name` and, when necessary, the `model`.

+## Handling Inaccurate Results

+If Kevin generates inaccurate results, follow these steps:

+1. **Modify System Prompt:** Adjust the appropriate system prompt in `prompts.py`.
+2. **Provide More Context:** Enhance context by modifying relevant files under `./templates`.
+3. **Refine Definition File:** Add more relevant and specific data in `definition-file.json`.

-## Definition files
+## Example Definition files

 1. Generate Prisma schema